A Chester Travel Guide

 Sick To Death Museum

 You learn a lot about society by the way it treats its sick and poor and this relatively new museum on the city walls endeavours to share with you some of Chester’s history through its use of medicines and the health of the townsfolk.
 Some of it is pretty gory and some of it is pretty gruesome but I’m always up for a bit of blood and guts so the prospect of killing an hour or two reliving medical history through sight, smell and touch is always going to appeal to me.
-With a brucey bonus of an original and working camera obscura at the top of the tower.
+With a brucey bonus of an original and working camera obscura at the top of the tower, definitely something to consider if you are looking for things to do in Chester.
 Admission £4.74, £2.75 for kids over 5.

 Officially the oldest racecourse still in use in the country and the reason why your little ones call horses ‘geegee’s’ – Mayor Henry Gee gave the initial consent for the first race back in February 1539!
 But this spot was once a harbour for tall ships and following that – a football pitch for some of the bloodiest and violent games of football history.
 Again, the vantage point from the walls is a great free spectator spot for the horse racing and celebrity spotting.
 Tickets start at £10.